rinward23/AstroEngine/docs/module/core-transit-math.md

 The dignity table (`profiles/dignities.csv`) lists the rulership/fall/triplicity modifiers that feed additional severity multipliers (e.g., benefic/malefic adjustments, essential dignity bonuses).
 Each record contains explicit source citations (Solar Fire export IDs and classical text references) and the table is indexed by `(planet, sign)` so profile loaders can join deterministically.
 Fixed-star bonuses originate from `profiles/fixed_stars.csv`, which includes longitude/declination positions, magnitudes, default orbs, and source manifest hashes for the FK6 reduction bundled with Solar Fire.

+Visibility thresholds that gate whether an event is surfaced are stored in `profiles/visibility_policy.json`.
+The policy exposes a default minimum score together with per-contact overrides.
+Callers retrieve the resolved payload via `astroengine.profiles.load_profile`, which merges the base policy with any per-user overrides before attaching the mapping to the execution context.

 ## Domain scoring

 Domain multipliers and weightings are defined in `profiles/vca_outline.json`.
 The helper `astroengine.core.scoring.compute_domain_factor` consumes those weights and the domain resolution emitted by `astroengine.domains.DomainResolver`.
 Tests in `tests/test_domain_scoring.py` and `tests/test_domains.py` assert the weighting functions behave deterministically across the supported methods (`weighted`, `top`, `softmax`).